Potential jurors in Kardashian case air hate to their faces

 “I appreciate your honesty.
 You’re certainly not shy,” he told the panel.
 “But this is the type of case like all cases where everybody is entitled to a fair trial.
 There’s a jury instruction that says the wealth of a party or the poverty of the party doesn’t matter.”

-The jury is expected to be seated later Monday, with opening statements in the trial starting Tuesday.
-The Kardashian women are all expected to testify, and had been expected to attend at least parts of it, but their appearance for jury selection was something of a surprise.
+Jury selection is expected to continue Tuesday, with opening statements to follow.
+The Kardashian women are all expected to testify during the trial, and had been expected to attend at least parts of it, but their appearance for jury selection was something of a surprise.

 Wearing loose-fitting business suits, the mother in white, her daughters in blacks and grays, they were ushered in by security at the last moment before the jury panel was brought in.